LucasBehrendt/tech-blog/README.md

 - [JSHint](https://jshint.com/) - Validation of JavaScript code was done with JSHint.

-- [Lucidchart](https://www.lucidchart.com/pages/) - The flowchart & ERD created for the site was made with Lucidchart.
+- [LucidChart](https://www.lucidchart.com/pages/) - The flowchart & ERD created for the site was made with LucidChart.

 - [PEP8 Online Validator](http://pep8online.com/) - Validation of Python code was done with PEP8 Online.

 - [Pexels](https://www.pexels.com/) -  All images were provided by Pexels.

-- [PostGreSQL](https://www.postgresql.org/) - Used through Heroku as database for the application.
+- [PostgreSQL](https://www.postgresql.org/) - Used through Heroku as database for the application.

 - [Techsini](http://techsini.com/multi-mockup/index.php) - The responsive image at the top of the README came from Techsini.